 If you need to prepare to write any sort of legal documentation for your real estate transactions or dealings, contact us today to discuss how we can help.
-It is extremely important that each of these documents is filled out in a very specific manner, in order to avoid any future legal confusion or complication relating to the initial agreements and the legal devices involved in your property.
+It is important for your company’s coffers that each of these documents is filled out correctly and clearly, in order to avoid any future legal confusion or complication.
 Read more about each of these documents and what they are used for, and contact us today to discuss your circumstances and requirements with an experienced Tampa real estate attorney.

 What Is a Property Deed?

 A deed is not considered legally operative until it includes all information about each party (the grantee and the grantor) involved in the transfer, an accurate and complete description of the real estate being transferred, and the details of the transfer.
+In Florida, deeds require two witnesses, and a notary, in addition to the Grantor’s signature.
 There are a few types of real estate deeds:

 A warranty deed promises a clear title to the buyer of the property.
 This often follows a completed title search by the buyer’s attorney seller’s attorney, or title company.